-Dr Erik Beune is an Assistant Professor and Policy Advisor Internationalization at Amsterdam University Medical Center, University of Amsterdam.
+Dr Erik Beune is an Assistant Professor at Amsterdam University Medical Center, University of Amsterdam.
 He has a background in Interdisciplinary Social Science and in Physiotherapy.
-He received his PhD from Amsterdam University Medical Center at the Department of General Practice on culturally appropriate hypertension care among African origin populations.
-His research is focused on the development, implementation and evaluation of culturally sensitive interventions (e.g. physical activity, obesity prevention, adherence to treatment recommendations) into public health and primary care, for disadvantaged groups in multi-cultural settings.
+He received his PhD from Amsterdam University Medical Center at the Department of General Practice on 'Culturally Appropriate Hypertension Care among African origin populations'.
+His research is focused on the development, implementation and evaluation of culturally sensitive interventions for CVD risk factors into public health and primary care, for disadvantaged groups and multi-cultural settings.
 Mixed methods and community based participatory research designs are main methods used.
-He is project coordinator of several EU funded studies ((pros)-RODAM, EuroDHYAN, Generation H).
+He led several EU funded studies ((pros)-RODAM, EuroDHYAN) and is currently the overall Project lead of the Generation-H project "Multi-component interventions to reducing unhealthy diets and physical inactivity among adolescents in sub-Saharan Africa".